LucasRosinelli/Rate/README.md

 dotnet publish -c Release -r win10-x64
 ```

+## Command line instructions

+Open the EXE and type the currency pair you want to get the rate and press ENTER.
+You will get the rate.
+If you type an invalid curreny pair (different from 6 characters or currencies that doesn't exist), you will get an error message.

+To exit, type "exit" or "quit" and press ENTER.

+NOTE: the API must be running.

 ## Documentation

-You will find in each files its own documentation
+You will find in each files its own documentation.

 ## Design patterns used

 * Unit of work
 * Repository pattern
 * Dependency injection